hllyhllrd/hollyhilliard.com/content/writing/moxie/index.md

 ---

-My contest-winning essay about my love of birds is being featured in the [MOXIE Theatre](https://www.moxietheatre.com/) lobby starting Feb.
+Holly's contest-winning essay about her love of birds was featured in the [MOXIE Theatre](https://www.moxietheatre.com/) lobby starting Feb.
 9, 2023.
 The contest was held in conjunction with MOXIE Theatre’s production of Birds of North America by Anna Ouyang Moench.

-An abbreviated [version of my essay](https://www.sandiegouniontribune.com/opinion/commentary/story/2023-02-17/birder-nature-eagle-nest?consumer=googlenews) was also published in the San Diego Union Tribune.
+An abbreviated [version of Holly's essay](https://www.sandiegouniontribune.com/opinion/commentary/story/2023-02-17/birder-nature-eagle-nest?consumer=googlenews) was also published in the San Diego Union Tribune.